Omolabake94/CyberSecurity_Bootcamp/HW_08/README.md

 # Networking Fundamentals Homework: Rocking your Network
 ## Phase 1
 * To determine IP address for the Hollywood office run:
-* Install gnumeric to decrypt the .xlsx file
+* Install gnumeric to convert the .xlsx file
 - `sudo apt install gnumeric -y`
 ![alt text](week_8_proof_of_work/image1.png)
 * Then run